 If I am a liberal studies minor, who can I see about minor advising?

-You are welcome to meet with the Tracy Hawkins, the Liberal Studies Coordinator.
-Her office hours & preferred contact method is available here: http://www.uww.edu/cls/departments/philosophy-and-religious-studies/office-hours
+You are welcome to meet with the Liberal Studies Coordinator.
+Her office hours & preferred contact methods are available here: http://www.uww.edu/cls/departments/philosophy-and-religious-studies/office-hours

 What should I do if there are classes in the wrong place on my Advising Report (AAR)?